lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session09_say.md

 # Today we're modeling to learn how to compare alternatives.
 Hello!
 I'm __________ and I'm __________ [Co-facilitators introduce themselves].
 Today we're modeling to learn how to compare alternatives.

-On the screen we're showing the learner see guide for MTL session 9.

-As you can see in the Done and Do table, today we're once again logging into mtl.how/sim - the model simulation.
+### As you can see in the Done/Do table of the Learner See Guide:

 ## Done and Do (15 minutes)